mjordan/islandora_workbench_docs/docs/installation.md

     * [pytest](https://pypi.org/project/pytest/)
     * If you want to have these libraries automatically installed, you will need [pip](https://pypi.org/project/pip/) version 19 or higher.

-Islandora Workbench has been installed and used on Linux, Mac, and Windows.
+The preferred method for installing Workbench is to install it within a Python virtual environment.
+You can use these [instructions on how to install Workbench within a virtual enviroment](installation_with_venv.md) for macOS, Linux, or Windows.

 !!! warning
     Some systems have both Python 2 and Python 3 installed.
 It's a good idea to check which version is used when you run `python`.
 To do this, run `python --version`, which will output something like "Python 2.7.17" or "Python 3.8.10".
 If `python --version` indicates you're running version 2, try running `python3 --version` to see if you have version 3 installed.

-    Also, if you installed an alternate version of Python 3.x on your system (for example via Homebrew on a Mac), you may need to run Workbench by calling that Python interpreter directly.
-For Python 3.x installed via Homebrew, that will be at `/opt/homebrew/bin/python3`, so to run Workbench you would use `/opt/homebrew/bin/python3 workbench` while in the `islandora_workbench` directory.

 If you are using Drupal 8.5 or earlier, please refer to the "Using Drupal 8.5 or earlier" section below.
 If you are using Python 3.8, please refer to that section below.

 ### macOS, Homebrew and pip

+The preferred method for installing Islandora Workbench is now to use a virtual environment.
+You can use these [instructions on how to install Workbench with a virtual enviroment](installation_with_venv.md) for macOS.
 As of around 2024, trying to install Islandora Workbench on a Mac with Homebrew using pip will print a warning message and fail.

-The preferred method for installing software via pip is now to use a virtual environment.

-You can use these [instructions on how to install Workbench with a virtual enviroment](installation_with_venv.md) for macOS, Linux, or Windows.
+If you installed Workbench via Homebrew on a Mac using an alternate version of Python 3.x on your system, you may need to run Workbench by calling that Python interpreter directly.
+For Python 3.x installed via Homebrew, that will be at `/opt/homebrew/bin/python3`, so to run Workbench you would use `/opt/homebrew/bin/python3 workbench` while in the `islandora_workbench` directory.

 ## Installing Islandora Workbench

+The preferred method for installing Workbench is to install it within a Python virtual environment.
+You can use these [instructions on how to install Workbench within a virtual enviroment](installation_with_venv.md) for macOS, Linux, or Windows.
+The instructions below assume you are not installing it within a Python virtual environment.

 Installation involves two steps: